 This means that preparation and attendance will be central to the course grade.
+(Attendance scores in the 90% range and above will help to confirm that the student is performing well.
+Scores in the 80%-90% range will cause me to take a careful look at the other assessments in calculating the grade.
+Scores below 80% are certain to reduce the final course grade.)
 The "knowledge" portion will not be difficult: there will be readings followed by tests on the readings.
 This area is straight-forward.
 The skills portion might be challenging but the grade scale will be soft and the overall percent in terms of the final grade is smaller than the others.
 This leaves the determination of the final grade more or less in the area of whether the student will prepare consistently, attend consistently, and be fully engaged when in the class.